I can't believe I'm so excited about cauliflower - but these buffalo cauliflower bites are seriously the stuff dreams are made of!Jump to Recipe

 - This doesn't really change how crispy it gets, but when it comes to cooking cauliflower bites, I strongly encourage that you cut the stems off.
 This helps make sure the bites look and taste more like popcorn chicken or wings.

-My personal favorite way to eat these crispy buffalo cauliflower bites is by dipping them in ranch!
+My personal favorite way to eat these buffalo cauliflower bites is by dipping them in ranch!
+A side of celery sticks never hurts either.

 Another way I love eating them is on top of a salad.
 They also make a great taco filling!
 I usually eat these for dinner, but they make a great appetizer or a side dish too.

-You can basically substitute the crispy buffalo cauliflower into any dish where you'd use buffalo chicken!
+You can basically substitute the crispy buffalo cauliflower bites into any dish where you'd use buffalo chicken!
 Handy right?
 And it's a way healthier (for you and the environment!) option!

 You're saving yourself a TON of oil consumption when you bake instead of fry.
 And that's kind of a trade off for baked dishes maybe not being quite as crispy as fried dishes.